Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Proposed Solution

-A visual output of the PERCLOS discretization with the proposed algorithm in this study is shown in \figurename~\ref{fig:PERCLOS-discretization}.
+A visual example of the PERCLOS discretization with the proposed algorithm in this study is shown in \figurename~\ref{fig:PERCLOS-discretization}.
 The green zone, marked as (1), contains the values where the subject's drowsiness is considered \textit{minor} or fully awake.
 Subsequently, the yellow zone, marked as (2), indicates \textit{moderate} drowsiness while the red zone, highlighted by (3), represents severe drowsiness.

-During the classification stage, the framework uses two different model approaches.
+During the classification stage, the framework uses two different \addtxt{ML} model approaches.
 The first one focuses on training individual and customized models for each user.
 The second category is based on training scalable models suitable for groups of subjects.
 Particularly, the two best-performing combinations in the individual models, together with the best one from SVM, are used for the scalable analysis, aiming to reduce the complexity of the experimentation.
-A combination is defined as a ML algorithm together with a vector of features.
+A combination is defined as a ML algorithm together with a vector of features. \addtxt{It is also essential to highlight that this framework does not implement DL algorithms due to the limitations indicated in the Introduction section, as the dataset used has a limited size.}

 To train each model, the PSD and EOG features are normalized using a \textit{MinMax scaler}.
-Then, the split strategy is to shuffle the data before splitting 25\% of the data as the test set and the remaining 75\% as the training set, except for some scalable models which have their own evaluation sample proportion.
-Ten-fold cross validation together with hyperparameter search allows finding the best configuration parameters of a model and achieving the best performance while avoiding overfitting.
-The algorithms of choice are: SVM, kNN, DT, GP, and RF.
-DT, kNN, and RF, which are selected via the conducted literature review, where it is observed that in some cases, these models perform better than SVM.
-Finally, GP is selected because it is based on Gaussianity while the EEG signals behavior is non-Gaussian but measures such as PSD are not, so it is interesting to evaluate its performance.
+Then, the framework shuffle\addtxt{s} the data before performing the splitting process, which varies according to the categories of models used.
+In individual models, the 75\% of the data defines the training set, while the remaining 25\% is used for testing.
+In contrast, the different combinations of scalable models have their own evaluation sample proportion.
+Moreover, ten-fold cross validation together with hyperparameter search allows finding the best configuration parameters of a model and achieving the best performance while avoiding overfitting.
+The algorithms of choice are SVM, kNN, DT, GP, and RF.
+From them, DT, kNN, and RF were selected based on the literature review previously presented, as these algorithms offer promising results.
+Finally, GP is selected because, although its behavior is non-Gaussian in contrast to EEG signals, it is interesting to evaluate its performance. \addtxt{It is worth mentioning that these methodological considerations are related to the third contribution presented in the Introduction.}